 The format for the wall text, black font on black, is a continued theme from an ongoing digital text project The Blackness Series (2016 to date), documenting personal and social commentary, and is a reminder about who is visible and who is invisible in our racist society, and so is deliberately visually arduous to read.

 The flag design is a copy of the Flag of Essex (the earliest references of the flag being used to represent the county dates back to the 17th century); it features three white seaxes (short Saxon swords) with gold handles on a red field.
-The new appliqué flag measures 121 x 182 cm and is made using black leather, black satin and metallic materials on a black field.
+The new appliqué flag measures 121 x 182 cm and is made with black cotton satin, rayon, metallic lurex and Italian patent leather.

 Black Girl Essex Firstsite residency